-- Class 1 vests have the least amount of reflective tape on them with 12.9 square feet over the vest.
-As workers who use a class 1 vest work in relatively safe environments, the required amount of reflective tape is less.
+- Class 1 vests have the least reflective tape on them, with 12.9 square feet over the vest.
+Workers who use a class 1 vest work in relatively safe environments, so the required amount of reflective tape is less.

-- Class 2 safety vests have more reflective tape on them than class 1, and have 16.75 square feet on them.
-At class 2 workers wearing safety vests deal with more intense working conditions thus the need for more reflective tape.
+- Class 2 safety vests have more reflective tape than class 1 and have 16.75 square feet on them.
+In class 2, workers wearing safety vests deal with more intense working conditions, thus requiring more reflective tape.

-- Class 3 vests contained the most amount of reflective tape on them with at least 25.8 square feet.
-These vests are used for those workers who know they will be moving a lot working near dangerous sites therefore the maximum amount of reflective tape is needed.
+- Class 3 vests contained the most reflective tape, with at least 25.8 square feet.
+These vests are used for those workers who know they will be moving a lot and working near dangerous sites; therefore, the maximum amount of reflective tape is needed.

 2. Traffic Speeds

-The second category for differentiation is how well each class of safety vest performs during high speed traffic situations tailored to those professionals who work near roads, railways, or any environment where there is a level of danger from motorized vehicles.
+The second category for differentiation is how well each class of safety vest performs during high-speed traffic situations tailored to those professionals who work near roads, railways, or any environment where motorised vehicles are dangerous.

 |Vest Class||Traffic Speed|

 Class 1 safety vests have been constructed to best suit situations with low traffic where vehicles are moving an average of 40km/h.
 Weather-wise, this safety vest should be low visibility but not too intense.
 For example, light fog, barely any rainfall, etc.

 Class 3 safety vests are constructed for situations with high traffic speeds, and individuals work right next to the roads or railway where the speed of vehicles averages around 80 – 100km/h.
 Class 3 safety vests are generally worn by professionals such as emergency workers and road workers who work near highways.
 It is also highly recommended that individuals who work at night near roadways wear class 3 vests.
 Visibility conditions should be at its worst for class 3 vests, including heavy rainfall, snowfall, fog, etc.